Konstig70/Playground/DynamicComboBox/README.md

 ## Usage
 Download the DynamicComboBox.jar file and add it to your IDE and SceneBuilder. <br />
 Note. since, the setItems method is done as a final method I wasnt possible to override it.
-So for adding items directly in code use DynamicComboBoxes own methods <br />
-such as asetaSisalto, setItems is still usable, but doesnt work properly. <br />
+So for adding items directly in code use DynamicComboBoxes own methods such as asetaSisalto, setItems is still usable, but doesnt work properly. <br />
 Also if you plan on using this on a public project I would highly appreciate giving proper credit :)